Author Archives: Daniel Page

 Five Best Practices to Avoid A LinkedIn-Style Password Embarrassment

-On top of the ethical duty, there are significant costs associated with lax security, including danger to business continuity, loss of reputation, and legal consequences for failure to adhere to data protection regulations.
+On top of the ethical duty, significant costs associate with lax security, including danger to business continuity, loss of reputation, and legal consequences for failure to adhere to data protection regulations.

-Matt Cutts‘ recent confirmation that Google don’t use bounce rate as a signal for search engine ranking will be of cold comfort to website owners who are confounded by their visitors’ refusal to stick around.
+recently confirmed Google doesn’t use bounce rate as a signal for search engine ranking; this offers little comfort to website owners whose visitors won’t stick around.

 Top Ten Ways To Improve Site Speed

 As we saw in Part One of our series on website optimization, a slow site can seriously impact user experience.
 Anything over 3 seconds is going to be an irritation to users, and irritated users lead to lost sales, reduced conversions, and higher bounce rates.
-As an example, figures released by Walmart show that increased load times are significantly correlated with lowered conversion rates, with a precipitous drop as load times increase between one and three seconds.
+For instance, figures released by Walmart show that increased load times are significantly correlated with lowered conversion rates.
+Specifically, a precipitous drop occurs as load times increase between one and three seconds.
+Continue reading

 Are Slow Load Times Killing Your Sales (6 Infographics)